An Instrumental Variables Framework to Unite Spatial Confounding Methods: Data application details

 \subsection{Estimating the exposure-response curve between air pollution and mortality}

 Below we estimate the exposure-response curve between long-term average air pollution and all-cause mortality in the United States using the zip code-level dataset ($n = 33,255$) described above.
-We employ the same seven different confounding adjustments within the doubly robust estimation method by \cite{kennedy2017non}.
-For each estimation strategy, we calculate $\E(\ervY(a))$ at $100$ equally spaced values of $a$ within the percentile range $(2.5\%, 97.5\%)$ of exposure.
+We employ seven different confounding adjustments within the doubly robust estimation method by \cite{kennedy2017non}, as in the analysis of the truncated exposure effect.
+For each estimation strategy, we calculate $\E(Y(a))$ at $100$ equally spaced values of $a$ within the percentile range $(2.5\%, 97.5\%)$ of exposure.

 The first panel of Figure \ref{fig:ercs} shows the seven estimated curves.
 Comparing the second panel with the third, we observe that the baseline curve deviates significantly from the oracle curve for exposure values $6-9 \mu g/m^3$, as the oracle curve falls outside the confidence interval of the baseline and vice versa.
 Moreover, the oracle confidence intervals are somewhat narrower than those produced by the baseline.
 These findings indicate that unmeasured spatial confounding is indeed present by omitting temperature and humidity variables.